denniskigen/ampath-forms/pages/docs/advanced-topics/injecting-data-sources.md

 | `limitParam`         | `limit`                 | Query parameter containing the page size                                     |
 | `resolveUrlTemplate` | `{endpointUrl}/{value}` | URL used to resolve a saved value.
 The `{value}` placeholder is URL-encoded. |

-Use a relative `endpointUrl` when possible so the schema remains portable between environments.
+The `endpointUrl` is requested as written, without adding the OpenMRS context path.
+In a standard O3 deployment, include `/openmrs` in the path (for example, `/openmrs/ws/rest/v1/provider`).
+Omit the host so the schema remains portable between environments.
 The consuming application must provide Angular's `HttpClient` for the built-in source to be registered.
 Without it, the rest of the Form Engine continues to work, but an `endpoint` dropdown has no options.
 An application can override the built-in behavior by registering its own data source under the name `endpoint`.

 ## Registering a data source